fergonco/fergonco.github.io/_posts/2017-10-05-Regular expressions: non-capturing groups.md

 	|  capture one or more digits
 	Open parenthesis

-The Javascript code has to change as well in order to retrieve the two captured groups:
+The Javascript code has to change as well in order to retrieve the two captured groups.
+Instead of testing the regular expression it obtains a *match* array with the captured groups:

 	var data = [
 		"(2, 5)",